dorukalkan/cookie-cats-ab-test/README.md

 git clone https://github.com/dorukalkan/cookie-cats-ab-test.git
 ```

-Create a `data` directory at the repo root.
+Create a new `data` directory at the repo root.
 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mursideyarkin/mobile-games-ab-testing-cookie-cats) into `data`.

 Then run: